linuxaustralia/constitution_and_policies/activities-calendar.md

 * Hold AGM
 * Record minutes of AGM, and publish minutes of AGM
 * Ensure smooth running of linux.conf.au
+* APNIC Yearly renewal is due on 31 January, this is around $AUD 2000

 ##February
 * Ensure new Council is inducted appropriately (permissions, access to systems, briefing on relevant policies, bank account access etc)